Tips for a Healthy Transition to College

 - The SXU Health Center abides by all HIPAA laws.
 Please see our Privacy Practices for more information.
 You may also request a written copy at any time.

-- Any student 18 years or older must give their written permission for the SXU Health Center staff to disclose confidential information to anyone, including the student's parents.
+- Any student 18 years or older must give their permission for the SXU Health Center staff to disclose confidential information to anyone, including family members.